How Do I Use Teaming with IntelŽ Advanced Network Services (IntelŽ ANS)?

 The driver analyzes the transmit and receive load on each member adapter and balances the traffic across member ports.
 In a VMLB team, each Virtual Machine is associated with one team member port for its TX and RX traffic.
 For example: If you have three virtual machines and two member ports, and if VM1 has twice as much traffic as the combination of VM2 and VM3, then VM1 is assigned to team member port 1, and VM2 and VM3 share team member port 2.

 If only one virtual NIC is bound to the team, or if Hyper-V is removed, then the VMLB team acts like an AFT team.

 VMLB does not load balance non-routed protocols such as NetBEUI and some IPX* traffic.

-VMLB supports from 2 to 8 ports per team.
+VMLB supports from two to eight ports per team.